 - Benefit from unique coalitions that powerfully magnify the voice of business.

 BUSINESS CLIMATE LEADER ACTIVITIES

-We advise and support companies in any of the following actions, or other ideas that are consistent with our non-partisan principles and goals.
+We advise and support companies in any of the following actions, or other ideas that are consistent with our principles and goals.

 ENCOURAGE CONGRESS TO TAKE MEANINGFUL ACTION ON CLIMATE

 - Participate in meetings which include members of Congress, other business leaders, mayors, chambers of commerce, community leaders, NGOs, and other government officials, and CCL members.

 - Encourage companies in your supply chain and/or industry associations to join BCL efforts.